chezinut/coinwidget/README.md

 # coinwidget++

-*The Bitcoin, Litecoin and Dashcoin Donation Button*
+*The Bitcoin, Litecoin, Dogecoin and Dashcoin Donation Button*

 Donations are welcome and will go towards further development of this project as well as other crypto related projects.
 Use the wallet addresses below to donate.

 	BTC: 34tCGYAz3nhVHrR2mVghX1CmzCRn42Xjnd
 	LTC: LiQx6gwLwXM8C1EHVAF7DqVdNFvgHgojmj
+	DOGE: DAiPWww7JFK8pJV8c2SaXVugLHgWmU5yey

-*Thank you for your support and generosity!*
+*Thank you for your support !*

 ## Installation